+Revenue.

-- 1 this Section shall remit to the Department of Revenue for - 2 deposit in the Energy Community Reinvestment Fund 20% of the - 3 annual revenue collection from any Nuclear Impact Fees in order - 4 to help fund state programs that support economic transition - 5 and workforce development, showing such information as the - 6 Department of Revenue may reasonably require. - 7 (m) No later than November 30 of each calendar year, each - 8 local taxing body collecting a Nuclear Impact Fee pursuant to - 9 this Section shall submit to the Department of Commerce and - 10 Economic Opportunity and the Agency a report detailing the - 11 total amount of funds collected from any Nuclear Impact Fees, - 12 the planned expenditure of the funds, the coordination of - 13 expenditure with any Department economic transition activities - 14 and investments, copies of any adoption of or amendments to - 15 resolutions or ordinances impacting the assessment of Nuclear - 16 Impact Fees, and a certification of the remittance of the State - 17 portion of the funds collected to the Department of Revenue. - 18 (n) The Department of Commerce and Economic Opportunity may - 19 establish such rules as it deems necessary to implement this - 20 Section. - 21 Section 90-60.
-The Prevailing Wage Act is amended by adding - 22 Section 3.3 as follows: - 23 (820 ILCS 130/3.3 new) - Sec.
+- 1 this Section shall submit to the Department of Commerce and 2 Economic Opportunity and the Agency a report detailing the 3 total amount of funds collected from any Nuclear Impact Fees, the planned expenditure of the funds, the coordination of 4 expenditure with any Department economic transition activities 5 and investments, copies of any adoption of or amendments to 6 7 resolutions or ordinances impacting the assessment of Nuclear 8 Impact Fees, and a certification of the remittance of the - 11 (n) The Department of Commerce and Economic Opportunity 12 may establish such rules as it deems necessary to implement must, within 60 days after the effective date of this amendatory Act of the 102nd General Assembly, identify job categories for laborers, mechanics, and other workers employed in the provision of programs created or altered by this Act, for which the Department has not already set a prevailing rate of wages. - 24 The Department of Labor must, within 240 days after the

+State portion of the funds collected to the Department of

+- Section 90-60.
+The Prevailing Wage Act is amended by adding Section 3.3 as follows: - 16 (820 ILCS 130/3.3 new) - Sec.
 3.3.
 Job classifications.
 The Department of Labor

-- 1 must, within 60 days after the effective date of this - 2 amendatory Act of the 101st General Assembly, identify job - 3 categories for laborers, mechanics, and other workers employed - 4 in the provision of programs created or altered by this Act, - 5 for which the Department has not already set a prevailing rate - 6 of wages. - 7 The Department of Labor must, within 240 days after the - 8 effective date of this amendatory Act of the 101st General - 9 Assembly, set a prevailing rate of wages for each identified - job category. - 11 Article 99.
-Nonacceleration; Effective Date - 12 Section 99-95.
+- 1 effective date of this amendatory Act of the 102nd General - 2 Assembly, set a prevailing rate of wages for each identified - job category. - 4 Article 99.
+Nonacceleration; Effective Date - Section 99-95.
 No acceleration or delay.
-Where this Act - 13 makes changes in a statute that is represented in this Act by - 14 text that is not yet or no longer in effect (for example, a - 15 Section represented by multiple versions), the use of that text - does not accelerate or delay the taking effect of (i) the - 17 changes made by this Act or (ii) provisions derived from any - 18 other Public Act. - 19 Section 99-99.
+Where this Act makes changes in a statute that is represented in this Act by text that is not yet or no longer in effect (for example, a Section represented by multiple versions), the use of that text does not accelerate or delay the taking effect of (i) the changes made by this Act or (ii) provisions derived from any other Public Act. - Section 99-99.
 Effective date.
-This Act takes effect upon - 20 becoming law.".
+This Act takes effect upon becoming law.